-Online Order Name/Abbreviation: Haemophilus Surveillance Culture/Haem Surveill Cult
+Online Order Name/Abbreviation: Haemophilus influenza Confirm (Sterile Site)/Haemophilus Confirm

-This order is for required surveillance sample submission.
+This order is for the submission of a required surveillance sample.
 For diagnostic ID testing, see "Bacterial Isolate Culture/ID, Aerobic."
-Be sure to indicate suspected organism in the additional information on the order.
+Be sure to indicate the suspected organism in the additional information section of the order.

-NOTE: Serogrouping is routinely performed on H. influenzae isolates from sterile body sites such as blood or cerebral spinal fluid.
+NOTE: Serogrouping is routinely performed on H. influenzae isolates from sterile body sites, such as blood or cerebrospinal fluid.
 Please submit all H. influenzae isolates from sterile body sites.